rayalan/binary-adages/ideas.md

 - Selection bias - gradually narrowing
 - Tenets; architectural principles, design principles + practices
 - Debate principles (see draft from other blog)
+- The importance of vocabulary.
+- Pscological safety - never having to explain yourself vs. the ability to speak until you've explained yourself.
+- How do you calibrate yourself to a job?
+- the complexity of tech world
+  - what do certifications tell you?
+  - The value of certifications vs. the value of someone who can learn
+  - the value of tasks vs. the value of determining which approach needs to be taken and thus which tasks need to be done.
+Doing the right thing vs. doing the thing right.
+  - madman or export

 About me
   - Engineering philosophy